|MP 2.04.78||Molecular Markers in Fine Needle Aspirates of the Thyroid|

 The reported negative predictive value of the gene expression classifier (GEC) in predicting which thyroid nodules with indeterminate cytology are benign is high.
 Two relevant retrospective studies on the clinical utility of the GEC have been published and suggest that treatment recommendations for patients with indeterminate cytology are affected by the results of the GEC test.
 For patients who avoided surgery based on GEC results, limited longer term follow up data are available.
 Although the available evidence suggests that this group of patients does well, longer term follow up has been reported for only a small number of patients.

 Therefore, the use of a GEC to predict which thyroid nodules with indeterminate cytology are benign is considered investigational.

 Practice Guidelines and Position Statements

-National Comprehensive Cancer Network (NCCN) Guidelines on the treatment of thyroid cancer state that “molecular diagnostics to detect individual mutations in BRAF, RET, or RAS or pattern recognition approaches using molecular classifiers may be useful in the evaluation of FNA samples that are indeterminate (i.e., follicular lesion of undetermined significance”).
-(16)
+National Comprehensive Cancer Network (NCCN) Guidelines on the treatment of thyroid cancer state, “Molecular diagnostics to detect individual mutations (eg, BRAF, RET/PTC, RAS, PAX8/PPAR [peroxisome proliferator-activated receptors] gamma) or pattern recognition approaches using molecular classifiers may be useful in the evaluation of FNA samples that are indeterminate.”(21) In the guidelines’ 2013 update, the NCCN added the guidelines to consider molecular diagnostics in cases where FNA results were (1) follicular or Hürthle cell neoplasm or (2) follicular lesion of undetermined significance (category 2A recommendation).